 Enjoy the Restaurant de Vier

-In the neat ambience of the De Vier restaurant, we enjoy the view of the river with onion soup, fried shrimp and a crispy pork belly.
+We enjoy the view of the river with onion soup, fried shrimp and a crispy pork belly in the sophisticated ambience of the De Vier restaurant.
 A nice place to end the day.
-The food and the view make it a pure pleasure.
-The highlight of our evening on the IJssel are two mounted police officers who ride along the promenade.
-They wave to us in a friendly manner, as if they wanted to say: "Enjoy your time here in Kampen."
+The food and the view make it pure pleasure.
+The highlight of our evening on the IJssel are two mounted police officers riding along the Kampen waterfront promenade.
+They wave to us in a friendly way, as if they wanted to say: "Enjoy your time here in Kampen."
 We won't let that be said twice.

 Cruising in an old mail ship on the IJssel

 The next morning we meet Ingela and Gerrit in the port of Kampen.
 The two are enthusiastic seafarers and have traveled a lot around the world.
 They were even in Antarctica, Ingela tells me.
 Not on board a cruise ship!
 But sailed there myself.
 Crazy, right?
 Professionally, they take it easy.
 In 2009 they restored an old mail ship that was built in Königswinter.
 Since then they have been offeringHet Hendrikje“Boat tours on the IJssel for groups.
 The two of them take half a day for us and sail with us past the cityscape of Kampen.
 We have the boat all to ourselves.
 The perfect way to experience Kampen and the IJssel.
 As in the film, the medieval old town passes us by.

 Past old city gates, windmills and under bridges, our journey follows the course of the river.
-A few geese clean their plumage on the bank.
-A father and his son throw their fishing lines from their fishing boat.
-They wave at us.
-The city disappears behind us, as we continue on to Molenbrug.
-This is how the merchants of the Hanseatic League must have felt, when they left for their trade trips to the North and Baltic Seas.
-The best way to experience the Hanseatic cities in Holland are most authentically experienced on boats.
+A few geese preen their feathers on the bank.
+A father throws the fishing rod from his fishing boat with his son.
+The two wave to us.
+The city of Kampen disappears behind us as we continue to the Molenbrug.
+This is how the merchants of the Hanseatic League must have felt when they set out on their trade trips to the North and Baltic Seas.
+The best way to experience the Hanseatic cities in Holland is on board boats.